PauliusU/dotfiles/README.md

 # dotfiles

-> Personal configuration files for macOS 12 (Monterey) and WSL2
+> Personal configuration files for macOS 13 (Ventura) and WSL2

 ## Configs